Nelson Marchezan Júnior: Proposals to lower bus fares

 During Marchezan Júnior's mandate, the municipality implemented 17 kilometers of lanes exclusively for buses and taxis until May 2020.
 In January 2020, the mayoralty sent a group of proposed laws to the Municipal Chambers to lower the bus fares, nicknaming the effort Projeto Transporte Cidadão.
-The propsoal prevents the charge of R$.28 per kilometer driven by ridesharing companies, exemptions for specific rates, and would have also implemented congestion pricing to pay for cars that would drive through Porto Alegre.
+The proposal prevents the charge of R$.28 per kilometer driven by ridesharing companies, exemptions for specific rates, and would have also implemented congestion pricing to pay for cars that would drive through Porto Alegre.
 It also included the charging of a mobility rate from businesses, instead of the payment of the individual "vale-transporte"; and the end of management rates for the Fare Compensation Chamber.
 In February 2020, the Municipal Chamebr rejected a proposal to eliminate bus fare collectors on buses.
 In August 2020, the municipality revised the congestion pricing proposal, proposing instead to implement it only in the Centro Histórico neighborhood, with automatic tolling through cameras.

 Impeachment proceedings

-On 5 August 2020, impeachment proceedings were opened against Marchezan Júnior, beginning with a protocoled request made by, among others, a provisional city councilor candidate for thePRTB.
-That night, the mayor protested by way of social media, claiming that the usage of healthcare money from their funds for publicity campaigns in the same area is permitted by theBrazilian Constitution.
+On 5 August 2020, impeachment proceedings were opened against Marchezan Júnior, beginning with a protocoled request made by, among others, a provisional city councilor candidate for the PRTB.
+That night, the mayor protested by way of social media, claiming that the usage of healthcare money from their funds for publicity campaigns in the same area is permitted by the Brazilian Constitution.

 The Municipal Chamber accepted the petition and started the process, unlike the 5 requests for detterence made prior, with the vote of 31 out of 36 councilors, under the justification of misused funds from the health fund.
 That same day, an investigative committee was formed to evaluate the request, composed, through a lottery system, by councilors Hamilton Sossmeier (PTB), Alvoni Medina Nunes (Republicanos), and Ramiro Rosário (PSDB).
 Marchezan Júnior pointed to 29 people as witnesses during the impeachment process, including political adversaries, many of whom said they did not know why they were made to be involved in the process.
 The investigative committee, in turn, determined that only 10 of the testimonies could be used.
 The mayor's defense also asked that the copy of the process of the former vice-mayor, Eliseu Santos, who was assassinated in 2010, would be joined with the deterrence process.

 In an interview to TV Pampa days after the impeachment request was accepted by the councilors, Marchezan Júnior declared that he would show "who is each of the councilors...that are wanting to stick on me this [vice] of corruption."
 In response, the president of the City Council, Reginaldo Pujol of the Democrats, affirmed that they would not vote in the mayor's favor since "he keeps saying that he will corner everyone".

 The report produced by the commission concluded that, on 28 August, for the prosecution of the investigation of the complaint of impediment presented, with it having been up to the plenary of the chamber to approve the measure or not, which would have ultimately brought the investigation to the city council.